 The pupillary response to light has already been tested.
-It is possible to complement this test by moving a finger from about 40 cms to about 10 cm from the patient's nose, asking them to follow it, and noting if the pupil constricts in response to accommodation.
+It is possible to complement this test by moving a finger from about 40 cm to about 10 cm from the patient's nose, asking him/her to follow it, and noting if the pupil constricts in response to accommodation.
 This is not normally very marked.

 If the pupils are unequal, which eye is the abnormal one?

 - Darken the room and note if the difference increases.
 If it does, the problem is due to failure of sympathetic tone to the smaller pupil.

 - Brighten the room and, if the difference increases, the problem is due to failure of parasympathetic tone to the larger pupil.

 - If the difference remains constant in dim or bright light, the difference may be physiological.

 Failure of sympathetic tone is a feature of Horner's syndrome that is discussed elsewhere.
 There is lack of sweating on that side of the forehead and possibly a ptosis too.
 Horner's syndrome is a very good lateralising sign but a poor localising sign.